BrodyEscalera/URL-Shortener/readme.md

 URL-Shortener is a simple node based application to create a randomly generated, shortened hyperlink of a URL.

 ## Code Example

-Simply send a post request of the URL to  API/V1
+localhost:3000/api/v1/url?link=www.google.com

+                OR

+POST
+ {
+    "link":"www.google.com"

+ }

+localhost:3000/api/v1/url?link=www.google.com

 Returns JSON data
 {
+  "id": 1,
+  "link": "www.google.com",
+  "shortUrl": "min.oc4wc",
+  "updatedAt": "2016-10-31T00:27:33.000Z",
+  "createdAt": "2016-10-31T00:27:33.000Z"
+}

+based on this object you can Delete, Read, & Update by supplying the id to the Url: localhost:3000/api/v1/url/id  or in this case localhost:3000/api/v1/url/1

+For specific functionality see API Refernce below.
-"URLLink": "http://Randomly Generated Link"  (the link will be limited to 5 alpha-numeric Characters Maximum) }
+    ***the shorUrl will be limited to 5 alpha-numeric Characters Maximum.

 ## Motivation